-Close links have been formed with the food industry and, where possible, industrial visits take place to allow you an opportunity to apply your learning in the workplace.
+Close links have been formed with the food industry and, where possible, industrial visits take place to allow the opportunity to apply learning in the workplace.
 Guest chefs visit school to further develop practical skills and focus on finishing techniques.